 - Pour over boiling water and shortening or melted butter.
 Mix until fully moistened.
 The mixture should be stiff.
 (If needed, you can add small amounts of additional cornmeal to achieve this texture)

-- Heat about ¼ inch or so of vegetable shortening or vegetable oil in a large skillet over medium high heat.
+- Heat about 1/4 inch or so of vegetable shortening or vegetable oil in a large skillet over medium high heat.
 (You may also use bacon drippings.)
 Fry cornbread for about 3 minutes per side, lowering heat to medium to prevent burning.
-Turn, as needed for even browning.
-If frying in batches, use a paper towel to wipe out the skillet between each batch and add additional shortening, oil or bacon drippings to the pan as needed.
+Turn, as needed for even browning until they're golden brown.
+(If frying in batches, use a paper towel to wipe out the skillet between each batch and add additional shortening, oil or bacon drippings to the pan as needed.)

 - Remove to a platter lined with paper towels to drain.
 Keep warm.